JaredXwos/WordBlitz/README.md

 - Config (Navigates back to Config)

 ## Immediate To-do
-- Enable the picker in settings to reflect the current values stored in config
 - Create a function to generate the random letters based off the dice and amend the buttons accordingly
 - Create a function to bind with the game buttons to make sense of button inputs during game phase